Officers for 2020-2021

 - If you still have questions, please do not hesitate to reach out to one of our officers listed below.

 School: Florida State University College of Medicine

-Abigail is a second-year medical student at Florida State University College of Medicine.
-Prior to beginning medical school, she attained Microbiology and Nutritional Sciences degrees at the University of Florida, where her passion for the field of anesthesiology was initiated through patient safety research, mentorship, and exposure to the many essential roles of an anesthesiologist.
-Additionally, she was a FAER Medical Student Research Fellow at the University of Colorado in the Summer of 2019.
+Abigail is a third year medical student at Florida State University College of Medicine - Daytona Beach.
+Prior to beginning medical school, she attained two bachelor degrees from the University of Florida, where her passion for the field of anesthesiology was ignited through patient safety research, mentorship, and exposure to the many essential roles of an anesthesiologist.

 School: University of New England College of Osteopathic Medicine